 Cecil McDonald Jr.Visual Artist

 Cecil McDonald, Jr. (B. 1965, Chicago) is most interested in the intersections of masculinity, familial relations, and black culture's artistic and intellectual pursuits, particularly as this culture intersects with and informs the larger culture.
-Through photography, video, and dance/performance, …
+Through photography, video, and dance/performance, he …

 Rachel Ries, hailing from the prairies of middle America, crafts sly and compassionate songs for the crooked-hearted.
 With an electric guitar and piano, a clear voice and steady hand, she deftly pulls listeners in with disarming candor and holds them …